 I love my cat more than words and Instagram captions could ever describe, but we’ve also had our fair share of disagreements.
 Aside from daily debates about how many treats she believes she truly deserves, her litter box used to be a regular source of frustration.

-However, even after that, she still seemed to prefer going number two right outside of the box.
-No matter how often I scooped the liter and cleaned the mat, it kept happening.
+However, even after solving that, she still seemed to prefer going number two right outside of the box.
+No matter how often I scooped the litter and cleaned the mat, it kept happening.
 I put up with it for way too long because, well, at least it wasn’t where I slept.
 Every day, I scooped her poo off the litter mat and wondered if this was just her way of letting me know she’ll always be the real boss in our relationship.

-I was a bit hesitant to change her litter and potentially trigger more urinary attacks on my comforter, but previous trial and error led me to realize she is sensitive when it came to the texture of her litter.
+I was a bit hesitant to change her litter and potentially trigger more urinary attacks on my comforter, but previous trial and error led me to realize she is just sensitive when it came to the texture of her litter.
 Bigger grains were definitely not appreciated by her dainty paws, but these crystals seemed similar enough to the litter I was using.
 I also liked the sound of having something delivered to my house on a regular basis instead of me lugging a heavy bag home from the grocery store.

 When the first bag arrived I followed the instructions to dump the entire thing into her litter box.
-It didn’t seem like a lot or nearly enough for a full month, but I crossed my fingers that it would prove me wrong and get her back to using the box for all her business.
+It didn’t seem like a lot — or nearly enough for a full month — but I crossed my fingers that it would prove me wrong and get her back to using the box for all her business.
 I was so happy to see exactly that had happened on the very first day.
 I felt like a parent who finally potty trained their toddler!

 The other big selling point for this litter is how it changes color depending on your cat’s health.
-The colors can indicate unbalanced levels of alkalinity, acidity, and blood.
+The colors can indicate unbalanced levels of alkalinity, acidity, and blood in the urine.
 The bags show a spectrum of what’s normal and what owners should worry about.
-I was a little worried when the “normal” levels of light yellow-ish, green-ish hues in my cat’s box started turning blue at the end of my first month using the litter — which can be a sign of high urinary pH from a urinary tract infection, bladder crystals, or stone formation — but the company assured me, “the blue slush is an indicator that the litter has been through a month’s worth of wear and tear.”
+I was a little worried when the “normal” levels of yellow-ish, green-ish hues in my cat’s box started turning blue at the end of my first month using the litter — which can be a sign of high urinary pH from a urinary tract infection, bladder crystals, or stone formation — but the company assured me, “the blue slush is an indicator that the litter has been through a month’s worth of wear and tear.”